Skip to content

 • emitted in document order, so each hit reads as a contiguous window rather than scattered fragments,

-Both default off, so plain context(query) is unchanged.
+Both default off at the per-call level, so plain context(query) is unchanged.
 Start with neighbors=1, include_heading=True for contracts/docs where surrounding context matters.

 doc.context(query) returns a built context with everything you need to prompt a model and show your work: